 - Lots Of Love And A Pinch Of LOL: The Best Romantic Comedies Of All Time

-Oh, Bridget. #BridgetJones is obviously and incontestably one of the best romantic comedies of all time, so how did the third installment of the series do?
+Oh, Bridget. #BridgetJones is obviously and incontestably one of the best romantic comedies of all time, so how did the last installment of the series do?
 Actually not so bad, considering how the third time's usually not the charm for a movie franchise.
-This time, Renée Zellweger finds herself between Colin Firth and Patrick Dempsey, and honestly, isn't that already reason enough to watch?
+This time, Renée Zellweger finds herself in a love triangle with Colin Firth and Patrick Dempsey, and honestly, that's reason enough to watch.

 What's been your go-to rom-com lately?
 Share your recommendations below!